Destabilizing

 PROPULSION: Headed back toward stability, the third note, a somewhat stable note, propels us towards "home" at the downbeat of the next cycle.

 Of course, there are other rhythmic structures that destabilize.
-Various types of claves (Rumba, son, African 6/8 clave), West African, Indian, and Middle Eastern rhythms contain cycling patterns of upbeat and downbeat emphases, and are delightfully destabilizing.
+Various types of claves (Rumba, son, African 6/8 clave), West African, Indian, and Middle Eastern rhythms contain cycling patterns of upbeat and downbeat emphases, and destabilize in their own ways.